gjr80/weewx-averages/readme.txt

             [[[[TimeFormats]]]]
                 current = %-d %B %Y

-        If you wish to use different units or formats then you should alter the above settings in weewx.conf.
-There is no need to change anything in the HighchartsAverages skin files, this should be avoided as any changes made to the HighchartsAverages skin files will be lost if the Averages extension is upgraded.

         If you are using weewx v3.5.0 or earlier the report_timing option is not available and